wangguanzzz/notes/kafka/at_first_glance.md

 3. exactly once

 ## topic and partitions
-stream of messages => topic
-multiple partitions make one topic, each partition has accumulation messages starting from 0  to inf each message in partition has a unique id, that is offset. offset expired by one week by default
+stream of messages => topic (just like a database) multiple partitions make one topic, each partition has accumulation messages starting from 0  to inf, it used to determine the order of the messages each message in partition has a unique id, that is offset. offset expired by one week by default (the concept is similar to shard here, the offset is just and ID in each partition, the message is not the same )

 ## brokers and clusters
 brokers are in charge of electing a leader and replicating data across the broker service a cluster consists of a set of broakers